PotentialKillScreen/Interpretability-Sahlgrenska/README.md

 catastrophic.
 The short term potential benefit is an added insight for the future work of training the Neural Network
-The long term potential benefit is that this could be a start to aquiring an additional skillset at RF that could be leveraged in our consulting services.
+The long term potential benefit is that this could be a start to acquiring an additional skillset at RF that could be leveraged in our consulting services.
 Since there was next to no experience within this field at the company, our ambition for the hackaton was modest.
 The goal was to produce at least one visual of the network that we have some